Kouyos-Group/Pipeline_GenomeAnalysis/README.md

                 Number of threads that will be used.
                 It must be an integer.
                 Default: 8.
+    -r, --referencefolder:
+                Path to the folder that contains an external REFERENCE genome.
+                The following files are needed: FASTA, GFF, GenBank.
 Required arguments:
     -f, --fastqfolder:
                 Path to the folder that contains ALL your FASTQ files.